mozaik-association/mozaik/docs/index.md

 ## introduction to Mozaik

-Mozaik is a suite of open source Odoo modules created in 2013.
-MOzaik is a management software for political parties.
+Mozaik is a suite of open source Odoo modules created in 2013 and is used as a management software for political parties.
 Mozaik includes a set of modules created to meet the requirements of political parties.

 The Mozaik modules allow the administrative management of a political party: